Johny49/employee-tracker-cms/README.md

 * [Project Status](#project-status)

 ## Description
-This a Node.js command-line application that interfaces with a basic employee management database to manage department, role, and employee records.
+This is a Node.js command-line application that interfaces with a basic employee management database to manage department, role, and employee records.

 ## Screenshots
 ![Screenshot of app inital screen](./assets/readme-screenshot.png)